PREMATURE EJACULATION AND SUBSTANCE ABUSE

 ejaculation.
 While the young men usually still get a good erection after

-a few drinks, this is not always the case with men in their forties and
+a few drinks, this is sometimes not the case with men in their forties and

 fifties.
 Older men often have weaker erections after a few drinks.

-And older men who have a chronic alcohol problem almost always have erection
+And older men who have a chronic alcohol problem often have erection

 problems.
 After many years of using alcohol to control ejaculation, most